Fitchean Ignorance and First-order Ignorance: A Neighborhood Look: Expressivity

 \section{Expressivity}

 In this section, we compare the relative expressivity of $\mathcal{L}(\nabla,\bullet)$ and other languages introduced before, over various classes of neighborhood models.
-Due to space limitation, all proofs are deferred to the appendix.
 Some expressivity results over the class of relational models have been obtained in~\cite{Fan:2019} and~\cite{Fan:2021}.

 To make our presentation self-contained, we introduce some necessary technical terms. \begin{definition} Let $\mathcal{L}_1$ and $\mathcal{L}_2$ be two languages that are interpreted on the same class of models $\mathbb{C}$, where $\mathbb{C}$ ranges over classes of models which are models for $\mathcal{L}_1$ and for $\mathcal{L}_2$. \begin{itemize} \item $\mathcal{L}_2$ is {\em at least as expressive as $\mathcal{L}_1$ over $\mathbb{C}$}, notation: $\mathcal{L}_1\preceq \mathcal{L}_2[\mathbb{C}]$, if for all $\phi\in\mathcal{L}_1$, there exists $\psi\in\mathcal{L}_2$ such that for all $\M\in\mathbb{C}$ and all $s$ in $\M$, we have that $\M,s\vDash\phi$ iff $\M,s\vDash\psi$. \item $\mathcal{L}_1$ and $\mathcal{L}_2$ are {\em equally expressive over $\mathbb{C}$}, notation: $\mathcal{L}_1\equiv \mathcal{L}_2[\mathbb{C}]$, if $\mathcal{L}_1\preceq \mathcal{L}_2[\mathbb{C}]$ and $\mathcal{L}_2\preceq \mathcal{L}_1[\mathbb{C}]$. \item $\mathcal{L}_1$ is {\em less expressive than $\mathcal{L}_2$ over $\mathbb{C}$}, notation: $\mathcal{L}_1\prec \mathcal{L}_2[\mathbb{C}]$, if $\mathcal{L}_1\preceq \mathcal{L}_2[\mathbb{C}]$ but $\mathcal{L}_2\not\preceq \mathcal{L}_1[\mathbb{C}]$. \item $\mathcal{L}_1$ and $\mathcal{L}_2$ are incomparable in expressivity over $\mathbb{C}$, notation: $\mathcal{L}_1\asymp\mathcal{L}_2[\mathbb{C}]$, if $\mathcal{L}_1\not\preceq\mathcal{L}_2[\mathbb{C}]$ and $\mathcal{L}_2\not\preceq\mathcal{L}_1[\mathbb{C}]$. \end{itemize} \end{definition}